tyler-johnson/simple-text-parser/README.md

 STP works by taking a plain text `String` and searching it for substrings and regular expressions.
 When a `match` is found, it is parsed out into a tree and replaced.

 Let's start by defining a parsing rule.
-Say we want to parse some text for hash tags (`#iamahastag`) and replace it with some custom html:
+Say we want to parse some text for hash tags (`#iamahashtag`) and replace it with some custom html:

 ```javascript
 // Define a rule using a regular expression